desmond8643/Projects/README.md

 ## Programming Exercises
 - Stereotypical programming exercises for developers
 - Practices to strengthen my skills on the language and the logic behind the tasks

+## Calculator
+- A simple calculator made using JavaScript